hamish-milne/PolyLang/README.md

 ## Type objects

 Poly has a unified runtime and 'meta' type system.
-The keywords `int`, `float` and even `null` are in fact references to 'type objects', which can be used in type hints and casts, as well as being inspected as you would in a 'reflection' context.
+The keywords `int`, `float` and even `nullable` (but not `null`, which is an object) are in fact references to 'type objects', which can be used in type hints and casts, as well as being inspected as you would in a 'reflection' context.

 In addition, type objects can be assigned to variables, and the resultant variable can be used in type hints and casts.
 This makes metaprogramming very simple: